Manage SQL Server Analysis Services data sources

-The gateway only supports Windows authentication for Analysis Services.
+The gateway supports only Windows authentication for Analysis Services.

 Add a data source

-Optionally, you can configure the privacy level for your data source.
-This setting controls how data can be combined.
-It's only used for scheduled refresh.
+Configure the Privacy level for your data source.
+This setting controls how data can be combined for scheduled refresh.
 The privacy-level setting doesn't apply to live connections.
-To learn more about privacy levels for your data source, see Privacy levels (Power Query).
+To learn more about privacy levels for your data source, see Set privacy levels (Power Query).

-User names with Analysis Services
+User names for Analysis Services